oracle/ojdbc-extensions/ojdbc-provider-hashicorp/README.md

 Each type has its own authentication method uses specific parameters.
 Choose the method that matches the type of Vault you are using.
 The provider searches for these parameters in the following locations in a predefined sequence:

-1. Explicitly provided in the application code (passed as parameters)
+1. Explicitly provided in the URL
 2. System properties
 3. Environment variables

 ### HCP Vault Dedicated

-Authentication for the **HCP Vault Dedicated** supports two methods:
+Authentication for the **HCP Vault Dedicated** offers various methods to suit different use cases, including token-based, userpass, AppRole, and GitHub authentication.
+Below is an overview of these methods:

 #### Token-based Authentication
+Token-based authentication is the simplest way to authenticate with HashiCorp Vault.
+It uses a static token provided by the Vault administrator, offering direct and straightforward access to the Vault's API.

 The provider searches for the following parameters: